 Withdrawal from the University

-A graduate student who wants to withdraw from the University should consult with a representative from Centers for Academic Success and Advising (CASA) to discuss the withdrawal and make a preliminary evaluation of readmission possibilities.
-Once the decision in consultation with CASA is made, the student should complete the official University Withdrawal form and submit it to the Office of the University Registrar.
+A graduate student who wants to withdraw from the University should consult with a representative from The Center for Student Success (CSS) to discuss the withdrawal and make a preliminary evaluation of readmission possibilities.
+Once the decision in consultation with CSS is made, the student should complete the official University Withdrawal form and submit it to the Office of the University Registrar.
 Students who are withdrawing are advised that:

 - Students who withdraw are subject to prorated tuition and fee charges based on the last date of attendance in classes and according to the established withdrawal policy (see academic calendar for withdrawal deadlines and refund percentages if applicable) of the Bursar's Office.